-Neuroblastoma is a rare, cancerous tumor that usually occurs in children under age five.
-This tumor may begin before birth.
-It is often found during infancy.
-The tumor typically develops in nerve tissue near the adrenal glands.
-These glands are located above the kidneys.
-This type of tumor may also develop in the abdomen, chest, neck, or spinal cord.
+Neuroblastoma is a rare, cancer that usually occurs in children under age five.
+The tumor is often found during infancy and may begin before birth.
+It typically develops in nerve tissue near the adrenal glands just above the kidneys.
+However, some tumors may develop in the abdomen, chest, neck, or spinal cord.

-Depending on the location of the tumor and whether the cancer has spread, symptoms may include:
+Symptoms will depend on the location of the tumor and whether the cancer has spread.
+Some symptoms may include:

 These symptoms may be caused by another condition.
 If your child has any of these, talk to the doctor right away.